Techtonica/curriculum/operating-systems/operating-systems.md

 -   [Architecture of Windows NT - Wikipedia](https://en.wikipedia.org/wiki/Architecture_of_Windows_NT)
 -   [User Mode and Kernel Mode - Technet](https://msdn.microsoft.com/en-us/windows/hardware/drivers/gettingstarted/user-mode-and-kernel-mode)
 -   [The 10 Operating System Concepts Software Developers Need to Remember](https://medium.com/cracking-the-data-science-interview/the-10-operating-system-concepts-software-developers-need-to-remember-480d0734d710)
-    - This is a peer-written piece.
-There are some typos and we have no guarantee all the info is correct.
-However, it provides an excellent overview of the different aspects of computing an os is responsible for.
 - [Difference Between Process and Thread](https://www.youtube.com/watch?v=O3EyzlZxx3g)

 ### Lesson